OGGM/oggm-edu/docs/notebooks_surging_glaciers.rst

 Surging glaciers
 ================

 This notebook treats surging glaciers.
-You will learn how to implement surging in a glacier model and and execute a few experiments with it.
+You will learn how to implement surging in a glacier model and execute a few experiments with it.
 To open the notebook in your browser use the button below:

 .. image:: https://mybinder.org/badge_logo.svg
     :target: https://mybinder.org/v2/gh/OGGM/oggm-edu/master

+Then choose the folder experiments.
+There you find the notebook surging_experiment.

 *Prerequisites:*